w3c-fedid/FedCM/explainer/cookies.md

 > 1. [Firefox](https://blog.mozilla.org/blog/2019/09/03/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/): third party cookies are **already** blocked **by a blocklist**, and
 > 1. [Chrome](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/): on iOS **already** blocked **by default** and intends to offer **alternatives** to make them **obsolete** in the [near term](https://www.blog.google/products/chrome/building-a-more-private-web/) in other platforms.

-Unfortunately, that has either broken or are about to break a few use cases in federation, namely [logging out](https://openid.net/specs/openid-connect-rpinitiated-1_0.html), social [buttons](https://developers.facebook.com/docs/facebook-login/userexperience/) and [widget](https://developers.google.com/identity/one-tap/web) personalization (anything else? add your use case [here](README.md#how-can-i-help))).
+Unfortunately, that has either broken or is about to break a few use cases in federation, namely [logging out](https://openid.net/specs/openid-connect-rpinitiated-1_0.html), [social buttons](https://developers.facebook.com/docs/facebook-login/userexperience/) and [widget personalization](https://developers.google.com/identity/one-tap/web).

 This is a proposal to preserve these operations in the absence of third party cookies.

-# The lifecycle
+## The lifecycle

 Cross-site communication is used throughout the entire lifecycle of the user signing in to a RP with an IDP, beginning at signing-up a new user all the way through managing the sessions (e.g. signing in, signing out or renewing refresh tokens).

-From a [privacy threat model](https://wicg.github.io/FedCM/#privacy-threat-model) perspective, the design of this proposal is anchored on the observation that the most critical moment is the precise moment in which the identities between the RP and the IDP are joined for the very first time, namely when the user creates a new account in the RP using the identifiers from the IDP or when a user signs-in to an RP with an IDP for the first time in the browser: once the identities are joined, any arbitrary/uncontrolled cross-side communication can happen (with or without the browser's permission, e.g. via backchannel or cookie-less requests).
+From a [privacy threat model](https://wicg.github.io/FedCM/#privacy-threat-model) perspective, the design of this proposal is anchored on the observation that the most critical moment is when the identities between the RP and the IDP are joined for the very first time, namely when the user creates a new account in the RP using the identifiers from the IDP or when a user signs-in to an RP with an IDP for the first time in the browser: once the identities are joined, any arbitrary/uncontrolled cross-side communication can happen (with or without the browser's permission, e.g. via backchannel or cookie-less requests).

 So, under this observation, in this proposal the browser:

-1. Intermediates (e.g. gathers the user consent / intent) to observe the moment in which the identies get joined for the very first time between RPs and IDPs (a sign-up or a sign-in)
+1. Intermediates (e.g. gathers the user consent / intent) to observe the moment in which the identities get joined for the very first time between RPs and IDPs (a sign-up or a sign-in)
 1. Stores locally the relationship between the RP/IDP that was established
-1. Based on the status of that relationship (which can be explicitly revoked, e.g. via API calls or user settings), unlocks third party cookies to be sent under controlled circumstances (namelly, signing-in, signing-out and renewing refresh tokens)
+1. Based on the status of that relationship (which can be explicitly revoked, e.g. via API calls or user settings), unlocks third party cookies to be sent under controlled circumstances (e.g. signing-in, signing-out and renewing refresh tokens)

 The browser stores the state in which the user is at in the following state machine: